Resources & FAQ

 When do applications open and close?

-Finalists will be notified in early May 2026.
-Winners will be announced at the live pitch event on May 17, 2026.
+Winners will be announced at the live Winner Announcement Event on May 17, 2026.

 Are there information sessions?